vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 By this, I mean that we have no way of knowing if other people are `conscious` or not -- we're all just black boxes.

-This leads to the problem of [solipsism](https://en.wikipedia.org/wiki/Solipsism) -- the idea that only your own mind is sure to exist.
+This leads to the problem of [solipsism](https://plato.stanford.edu/entries/other-minds/) — the idea that only your own mind is sure to exist.

+> Thomas Nagel's famous essay ["What Is It Like to Be a Bat?"](https://www.jstor.org/stable/2183914) (1974) explores this fundamental epistemological problem of accessing other minds' subjective experiences.

 I think this is a very real problem, and one that I think is largely unsolvable.